 Where should I set my Altogas Propane Tank?

+Knowing where to set your propane tank is the first step in propane safety.
 The most common propane tank sizes used today are: 250 gallons, 500 gallons and 1000 gallons.
 They must be at least (10) feet from both the house and the property line.

 For proper delivery service, your tank should not sit more than (80) feet from your driveway.
 We do carry a (100) foot hose; however, we reserve the extra length for obstacles like cars and snow banks.